Walter Elliot (Scottish politician): Backbencher

 He was returned for the Combined Scottish Universities seat in the November 1946 Combined Scottish Universities by-election, in which he replaced John Boyd Orr, who had resigned to become Director-General of the United Nations' new Food and Agriculture Organization.
 (This was the last such election.)
 When the university seats were abolished, Elliot returned to Kelvingrove where he beat his Labour opponent from 1945, John Lloyd Williams, and SNP candidate Hugh MacDiarmid in the 1950 election.

 Between 1947 and 1950, Elliot was the elected Rector of the University of Glasgow.
 He was a governor of The Peckham Experiment in 1949.
 The same year, Elliot undertook a journey to the newly established State of Israel to report for The Daily Telegraph.
 Elliot was a strong supporter of Israel.

 In 1954 Elliot led the Parliamentary Delegation of Inquiry into the Mau Mau Uprising in Kenya Colony.
 He also led the popular Elliot Commission on Higher Education in West Africa whose report informed the creation of the first university colleges in West African countries such as Nigeria and Ghana.

 Elliot co-founded the NATO Parliamentary Assembly in 1955, and was its treasurer, often travelling to North America on NATO business.
 He frequently attended the Königswinter Conference at Königswinter in West Germany, an Anglo-German meeting of parliamentarians held annually from 1950.

 Besides his fellowship in the Royal Society and the Royal Society of Edinburgh, Elliot was also fellow of the Royal College of Physicians and the Royal College of Physicians and Surgeons of Glasgow.

 Six universities awarded him honorary Legum Doctor (LLD) doctorates, including all the ancient universities of Scotland (Aberdeen, Edinburgh, St Andrews, Glasgow) and the universities of Leeds and Manchester.
 He received an honorary Doctor of Science (DSc) degree from the University of South Africa.
-He was made a Companion of Honour (CH) in 1952.
+He was made a Member of the Order of the Companions of Honour (CH) in 1952.
 He was also Lord High Commissioner to the General Assembly of the Church of Scotland 1956–1957.

 He regularly appeared on the BBC television programme The Brains Trust and the BBC Home Service's radio programme Any Questions?.

 Family

-Elliot married Helen Hamilton on 27 August 1919, but she died on 8 September in a mountaineering accident on their honeymoon on the Isle of Skye's Cuillin hills.
+Elliot married Helen Arabella Hamilton (the daughter of David Livingstone Hamilton) on 27 August 1919 at St. Margaret's Church, Westminster.
+She tragically died on 8 September in a mountaineering accident on their honeymoon on the Isle of Skye's Cuillin hills.
 He married secondly Katharine Tennant (the daughter of Sir Charles Tennant, 1st Baronet and a half-sister of Margot Asquith) on 2 April 1934.